richardbaihe/a3t/README.md

 conda activate espnet
 ```

-Noting that our forced aligner and phoneme tokenizer are from [HTK](https://htk.eng.cam.ac.uk).
+Our forced aligner and phoneme tokenizer are from [HTK](https://htk.eng.cam.ac.uk) and included in `tools` folder.

-Our codebase support the training and evaluation for LJSpeech, VCTK, and LibriTTS.
-Currently, we only take the VCTK as an example in the README.
+Our codebase support the training and evaluation of LJSpeech, VCTK, and LibriTTS.
+Here, we take the VCTK as an example in this README.

 ## 1. Data preprocess
 After setup ESPnet environment, Please follow [`egs2/vctk/sedit/README.md`](https://github.com/richardbaihe/a3t/blob/dev_richard/egs2/vctk/sedit/README.md).